zvada/technology/docs/release/cut-sw-release.md

 ./1-client-tarballs $NON_UPCOMING_VERSIONS
 ```

-You should get 7 tarballs.
-They should all have the version number in the name.

 ### Step 5: Briefly test the client tarballs

 As an **unprivileged user**, extract each tarball into a separate directory.
 Make sure osg-post-install works.
 Make sure `osgrun osg-version` works by running the following tests, replacing `<NON-UPCOMING VERSION(S)` with the appropriate version numbers: